-- (A) An elected official, who is not a member of the Employees' Retirement System of the City of Baltimore, automatically becomes a member of the EOS upon taking the oath of office. - (B) An elected official, who is a member of the Employees' Retirement System of the City of Baltimore, has the option within 120 days of taking the oath of office, to become a member of the EOS. - (C) Provided a claim is filed with the Board of Trustees within six months after becoming a member, the member is eligible to receive credit for all previous service as an elected official of Baltimore City, as a member of a Maryland State retirement system, or as a member of a Baltimore City retirement system.
+- (A) An elected official automatically becomes a member of the EOS upon taking the oath of office. - (B) A member may be eligible to receive credit for all previous service as an elected official of Baltimore City, as a member of a Maryland State retirement system, or as a member of a Baltimore City retirement system.